DEFRA/ffc-development-guide/docs/technology-guidelines/docker-compose.md

     container_name: ffc-demo-service-test
 ```

-The tests can be run by providing the override file with a `-f` parameter:
+The tests can be run by providing the `docker-compose.test.yaml` file with a `-f` parameter:

 `docker-compose run -f docker-compose.yaml -f docker-compose.test.yaml`

+Further documentation on docker-compose can be found at https://docs.docker.com/compose/reference/overview/#specifying-multiple-compose-files.

 ## Use projects to provide unique volumes and networks